Dolphins must wait to seal deal with Patriots’ Flores

 Expectations for Miami in 2019 are low partly because owner Stephen Ross has said the franchise will abandon its win-now approach to build with the long term in mind and end a cycle of mediocrity.
 The Dolphins have finished with six to eight wins nine times in the past decade.

-AP Sports Writers Joe Kay in Cincinnati and Kyle Hightower in Boston contributed to this report.
+AP Sports Writers Joe Kay in Cincinnati, Kyle Hightower in Boston and John Zenor in Mobile, Alabama, contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL